 Timing of Rewards and Punishments

 They say that timing is everything, and when it comes to training your dog (or any animal for that matter) it holds true.
 Dogs are associative learners.
 This means that they pair a behavior with an outcome, either good or bad.
-In order for a dog to associate an action with and outcome, the reward or punishment (outcome) for an action needs to coincide with it.
+In order for a dog to associate an action with an outcome, the reward or punishment (outcome) for action needs to coincide with it.